MihirBafna/MihirBafna.github.io/_pages/about.md

 Link to your social media connections, too.
 This theme is set up to use [Font Awesome icons](http://fortawesome.github.io/Font-Awesome/) and [Academicons](https://jpswalsh.github.io/academicons/), like the ones below.
 Add your Facebook, Twitter, LinkedIn, Google Scholar, or just disable all of them. -->

 Hi there!
 I am currently a Computer Science major at [Georgia Tech](http://gatech.edu) in the BSMS program.
 My concentrations are [Intelligence](https://www.cc.gatech.edu/academics/threads/intelligence) and [Theory](https://www.cc.gatech.edu/academics/threads/theory).
+Similarly I pursue research in Machine Learning, specifically at the intersection of representation learning in Computational Biology.